-- Cohorts that share a space must stay at least 6 feet apart, and at least 12 feet apart for activities that involve increased breathing, such as singing, sports and exercise. - Designate and clearly mark the boundaries of each cohort's space. - Boundaries may include tape on the floor, a row of empty chairs/desks to serve as a border, or other barriers.
+- To be considered separate groups, groups that use an indoor space must stay at least 6 feet apart, and at least 12 feet apart for activities that involve increased breathing, such as singing, sports and exercise. - The boundaries of each group's space should be clearly marked. - Examples of boundaries include tape or markings on the floor, a row of empty chairs/desks or other barriers.
 Do not block access to emergency exits. - Temporary walls, also known as room dividers or partitions, can be used to separate indoor spaces.
 They must comply with the following: - Partitions must not interfere with ventilation of each space, obstruct sprinkler systems, or access to emergency exits. - Separate smoke detectors may be required on each side of the partition.
-Consult professionals as needed to ensure good ventilation and compliance with building codes.
+Consult professionals as needed to ensure good ventilation and compliance with building codes. - Partitions must be made from solid non permeable, cleanable materials extending from the floor and at least 8 feet high. - Keep groups from mixing in common areas like entrances, bathrooms, locker rooms, and at water fountains.

-- Partitions must be made from solid non permeable, cleanable materials extending from the floor and at least 8 feet high. - Keep cohorts from mixing in common areas like entrances, bathrooms, and at water fountains.
-For example, programs can - Assign separate entrances and exits to each cohort, if possible - Stagger schedules and bathroom breaks so cohorts do not mix - Make sure that the shared space is well-ventilated. - For exercise, band, singing, drama, and other higher-risk activities where people breathe harder or project their voices, use larger spaces with higher ceilings and good ventilation. - If the room cannot be ventilated using strategies described in the SFDPH Ventilation Guidance, do not use the space for more than one group. - Avoid having groups remove their masks in a shared indoor space.
+- Make sure that the shared space is well-ventilated. - For exercise, band, singing, drama, and other higher-risk activities where people breathe harder or project their voices, use larger spaces with higher ceilings and good ventilation. - If the room cannot be ventilated using strategies described in the SFDPH Ventilation Guidance, do not use the space for more than one group. - Avoid having groups remove their masks in a shared indoor space.
 If groups must remove their masks, for example, for snacks or meals, - Stagger schedules so that only one cohort has their masks off at a time to eat inside and - Maximize the ventilation of the indoor space while masks are off.
 For example, open all windows and doors completely.